jaantollander/masters-thesis/content/31_analysis.md

 \newpage

 # Analyzing statistics
-In this section, we explain the theory of how to analyze the stream of counter values from Lustre Jobstats into a time series of average rates of change.
+In this section, we explain the theory of how to analyze the stream of counter values, described in Section \ref{monitoring-system}, into a time series of average rates of change, referred to as rates.
+That is, how much the values change on average during each interval.
-Furthermore, we define operations such as computing sum and logarithmic density for analyzing multiple rates of change, and transforming timestamps for the rates of change.
+Furthermore, we define operations such as transforming timestamps for rates and computing the sum and logarithmic density of multiple rates.
+We show concrete examples in Section \ref{results}.

-We will referer to the values obtained from Jobstast as *observed values* in contrast to implicit zero values of counters outside of the observation intervals such as the initial counter.
+We referer to the values obtained from Jobstast as *observed values* in contrast to implicit zero values of counters outside the observation intervals, such as the initial counter.
-The observation time is called *timestamp*.
+The observation time is called a *timestamp*.
-Each time series of counter values is identified by an *unique identifier*.
+We identify each time series of counter values by a unique *time series identifier*, which we refer to as *identifier*.
 We refer to the identifiers of the observed counters as *observed identifiers*.
-The size of the set of observed identifiers tells us how many individual time series Jobstats is tracking at given time.
+The size of the set of observed identifiers tells us how many individual time series Jobstats is tracking at a given time.
-It has implications to how much data we accumulate at each observation.
+It has implications for how much data we accumulate at each observation.
-We regard the observed identifiers as a subset of *all identifiers* which is the set of all possible identifier, depending the chosen identifier scheme.
+We regard the observed identifiers as a subset of *all identifiers*, which is the set of all possible identifiers, depending on the chosen identifier scheme.

+TODO: improve how we describe the math, explain why we want to compute these values, and what they tell us.

+TODO: add examples

 ## Computing rates from counters
-![
-The upper graph shows a sampling of a counter values $v_{k}(t)$ from Equation \eqref{eq:counter-value} with timestamps $t_{1},t_{2},...,t_{9}.$
-The lower graph show the computed rate $r_{k}(t)$ as described in Equation \eqref{eq:rate-general}.
-The graphs also show the observation interval $\tau(t_4,t_5)$ from Equation \eqref{eq:observation-interval}, counter increment $\delta_{k}(t_4,t_5)$ from Equation \eqref{eq:counter-increment}, and individual rate $r_{k}(t_4,t_5)$ from Equation \eqref{eq:rate}
-The red box demonstrates the relationship $\delta_k(t_4,t_5)=r_k(t_4,t_5)\cdot\tau(t_4,t_5),$ which recovers the counter increment with a definitive integral, seen in Equation \eqref{eq:rate-integral}.
-\label{fig:counter-rate}
-](figures/counter-rate.svg)

-\textcolor{red}{
-TODO: improve the way we describe the math
-}

 Let $\mathcal{K}$ denote the set of *all identifiers* and $t\in\mathbb{R}$ denote a *timestamp*.
 Then, we define $K(t)\subseteq \mathcal{K}$ as the set of *observed identifiers* at time $t$ and $c_{k}(t)\in\mathbb{R}$ such that $c_{k}(t)\ge 0$ as the *observed counter value* at time $t$ for observed identifier $k\in K(t).$

-We denote *counter value* as $v_k(t)$ for an arbitraty identifier $k\in \mathcal{K}$ at time $t.$ Its value is the observed counter value if the identifier $k$ is observed and zero value if the identifier is not observed.
+We denote *counter value* as $v_k(t)$ for an arbitraty identifier $k\in \mathcal{K}$ at time $t.$ Its value is the observed counter value if we observe the identifier $k$ and zero if we do not.
 Formally, we have

 \begin{equation}